awsdocs/amazon-ecs-developer-guide/doc_source/ecs-optimized_AMI.md

 + **Amazon ECS GPU\-optimized AMI** – Based on Amazon Linux 2, this AMI is recommended for use when launching your Amazon EC2 GPU\-based instances\.
 It comes pre\-configured with NVIDIA kernel drivers and a Docker GPU runtime which makes running workloads that take advantage of GPUs on Amazon ECS\.
 For more information, see [Working with GPUs on Amazon ECS](ecs-gpu.md)\.
 + **Amazon ECS\-optimized Amazon Linux 2 \(Inferentia\) AMI** – Based on Amazon Linux 2, this AMI is recommended for use when launching your Amazon EC2 Inf1 instances\.
 It comes pre\-configured with AWS Inferentia drivers and the AWS Neuron runtime for Docker which makes running machine learning inference workloads easier on Amazon ECS\.
 For more information, see [Working with inference workloads on Amazon ECS](ecs-inference.md)\.
 + **Amazon ECS\-optimized Amazon Linux AMI** – This AMI is based off of Amazon Linux\.
 We recommend that you migrate your workloads to the Amazon ECS\-optimized Amazon Linux 2 AMI\.
 Support for the Amazon ECS\-optimized Amazon Linux AMI is the same as the Amazon Linux AMI\.
 For more information, see [Amazon Linux AMI](https://aws.amazon.com/amazon-linux-ami/)\.
+**Important**
+The **Amazon ECS\-optimized Amazon Linux AMI** is being deprecated on March 31, 2021\.
+After March 31, 2021, Amazon ECS will continue providing critical and important security updates for the AMI but will not add support for new features\.

 ### Windows variants<a name="ecs-optimized-ami-windows-variants"></a>
 + **Amazon ECS\-optimized Windows Server 2019 Full AMI** – Recommended for launching your Amazon ECS container instances on the Windows operating system\.
 For more information, see [Windows containers](ECS_Windows.md)\.